 Aventine Hill

 Firstly, there’s a gorgeous, quieter area of Rome, which is located near Circus Maximus and sometimes overlooked by tourists.
 This area is Aventine Hill.
 The first stop here has to be the Rose Garden of Rome, which has over 1,100 varieties of magnificent roses and has an outstanding view of the ruins of Rome.
-It’s only open during certain times of the year, so, if your trip falls between these dates please add it to your list.
+Followed by the Orange Gardens which is the perfect spot for sunset with a beautiful view of Rome.

 When finished admiring the skyline of Rome, the final stop, is a short stroll up to a view that’s off the beaten track to some tourists.
 The Keyhole of the Knights of Malta.
 Atop of Aventine Hill, visitors will come across a green, ornate door with a semi-secret kaleidoscope view.
 Peer through this keyhole to see a well presented framed vision of St. Peter’s Basilica, perfectly dotted with hedges and trees.
 It’s mesmerizing, truly one of a kind and free to visit!